What is mentoring?

 Our mentoring schemes for teachers have been running since 2017, building on the expertise we’ve developed running similar schemes for our members.
 We’ve trained experienced chemistry teachers, paired them with early career chemistry teachers and supported the ongoing relationship.

-We currently have two teacher mentoring schemes running:
+We currently have one teacher mentoring scheme running:

-Mentoring for Early Career Chemistry Teachers (running until 2020, in England)
+Mentoring for Early Career Chemistry Teachers in England (2019)

 Mentoring for Scotland (2018–2020)

-We ran a mentoring project in Scotland from 2017 which was then renewed in 2018 in association with Education Scotland – this time with a focus on rural and remote teachers.
-Recruitment for this project is handled by our regional team.
-We are currently recruiting to this scheme.
-For more information please get in touch.
+We ran a mentoring project in Scotland from 2017 which was then renewed in 2018 in association with Education Scotland – this time with a focus on rural and remote teachers